Kirkton, Livingston: Geography

 Kirkton is located to the south-west of Livingston Village, to the west of Livingston Centre and to the north of Adambrae.
-The River Almonnd flows through Kirkton and is joined by the Kileandean burn which also flows through Kirkton.
+The River Almond flows through Kirkton and is joined by the Kileandean burn which also flows through Kirkton.
 The Kirkton weir is a two-metre-high structure originally built to power the nearby mill in Livingston village that was altered in 2017 to include a fish pass.

 Kirkton Campus

 Kirkton was the site of Scotland's first designed high-technology industrial park known as 'Kirkton Campus'.
 The site was spread over some 300 acres.
 The technology park was centered along either side of Simpson Parkway, a curving road near the Killandean Burn.
 Notable companies and buildings include Ethicon (1978), Boehringer (1982), W. L. Gore & Associates (1984), Seagate Micro Electronics (1986), Canon Business Machines (1989) and Logic (1994).
 Many of the original technology companies have disappeared and new companies occupy some of the former buildings.